Things to know First

 - Turn the volume of your iPhone down till everything is quiet

-- Connect the AirPods to your device by accessing the Control Center and turning Bluetooth on, you might also need to go Bluetooth settings and tap on your AirPods device to connect them again
+- Connect the AirPods to your device by accessing the Control Center and turning Bluetooth on; you might also need to go to Bluetooth settings and tap on your AirPods device to connect them again

 07 Set same volume for both Earbuds

 - Scroll down until you come across ‘Hearing’ and choose Audio/Visual

 - Ensure the slider is balanced correctly with the button between the L and R, specifically in the middle.

 You may need to re-pair your AirPods your device as some settings might be messed up.
 Re-pairing your AirPods with your iPhone can fix several issues.
 To do so, follow the steps:

 - Go to your Bluetooth settings

 - Press the circled i located next to your AirPods device